sanketpadhyal/Axira/README.md

 ## 🔓 Open Source Plan

-This project will be **open sourced after full development and stabilization**.
+This project will be open sourced after full development and stabilization.

 Until then, the repository is under active construction.